cs-abhishek-shukla/solution-pack-fortinet-advisor/docs/prompts-for-filtering-incident-records.md

 ### Other examples

-Similarly, you can use the following prompts to filter alert records.
+Similarly, you can use the following prompts to filter incident records.

 1. Give me incidents led by me.